-A typical objective of testing in all projects, Agile or traditional, is to reduce the risk of product quality problems to an acceptable level prior to release.
-Testers in agile projects can use the same types of techniques used in traditional projects to identify quality risks (or product risks), assess the associated level of risk, estimate the effort required to reduce those risks sufficiently, and then mitigate those risks through test design, implementation, and execution.
-However, given the short iterations and rate of change in Agile projects, some adaptations of those techniques are required.
+A typical goal of testing in all projects, agile or traditional, is to reduce the risk of product quality issues to an acceptable level before release.
+Testers in agile projects can use the same types of techniques used in traditional projects to identify quality (or product) risks, assess the associated risk level, estimate the effort required to sufficiently reduce those risks, and then mitigate those risks through test design, implementation, and execution.
+However, given the short iterations and rate of change in agile projects, some adaptation of these techniques is required.

 Assessing Quality Risks in Agile Projects

-One of the many challenges in testing is the proper selection, allocation, and prioritization of test conditions.
-This includes determining the appropriate amount of effort to allocate in order to cover each condition with tests, and sequencing the resulting tests in a way that optimizes the effectiveness and efficiency of the testing work to be done.
-Risk identification, analysis, and risk mitigation strategies can be used by the testers in Agile teams to help determine an acceptable number of test cases to execute, although many interacting constraints and variables may require compromises.
+One of the many challenges in testing is the proper selection, assignment, and prioritization of test conditions.
+This includes determining the appropriate effort to cover each condition with tests and arranging the resulting tests in a way that optimizes the effectiveness and efficiency of the test work to be performed.
+Risk identification, analysis, and mitigation strategies can be used by testers in agile teams to determine an acceptable number of test cases to execute, although many interacting constraints and variables may require tradeoffs.

-In Agile projects, quality risk analysis takes place at two places.
+In agile projects, quality risk analysis occurs at two points.

-- Release planning: business representatives who know the features in the release provide a high-level overview of the risks, and the whole team, including the tester(s), may assist in the risk identification and assessment.
+- Release planning: representatives of the business who understand the release functions provide a high-level overview of the risks, and the entire team, including testers, can help identify and assess the risks.

-- Iteration planning: the whole team identifies and assesses quality risks.
+- Iteration planning: the entire team identifies and assesses the quality risks.

-Examples of quality risks for a system include:
+Examples of quality risks to a system include:

 - Slow response to user input (a non-functional risk related to efficiency and response time)

-- Difficulty in understanding screens and fields (a non-functional risk related to usability and understandability)
+- Difficulty understanding screens and fields (a non-functional risk related to usability and understandability)

-As mentioned earlier, an iteration starts with iteration planning, which culminates in estimated tasks on a task board.
-These tasks can be prioritized in part based on the level of quality risk associated with them.
-Tasks associated with higher risks should start earlier and involve more testing effort.
-Tasks associated with lower risks should start later and involve less testing effort.
+As mentioned earlier, an iteration begins with iteration planning, which culminates in estimated tasks on a task board.
+These tasks can be prioritized in part by the degree of quality risk associated with them.
+Tasks associated with higher risks should start earlier and require more testing effort.
+Tasks associated with lower risks should start later and require less testing effort.

-An example of how the quality risk analysis process in an Agile project may be carried out during iteration planning is outlined in the following steps:
+An example of how to conduct the quality risk analysis process in an agile project during iteration planning is outlined in the following steps:

-- Gather the Agile team members together, including the tester(s)
+- Gather the agile team members, including the tester(s).

-- List all the backlog items for the current iteration (e.g., on a taskboard)
+- List all backlog items for the current iteration (e.g., on a task board)

-- Identify the quality risks associated with each item, considering all relevant quality characteristics
+- Identify the quality risks associated with each element, considering all relevant quality attributes

-- Assess each identified risk, which includes two activities: categorizing the risk and determining its level of risk based on the impact and the likelihood of defects
+- Assess each identified risk, which involves two activities: Categorizing the risk and determining its risk level based on impact and likelihood of failure

-- Determine the extent of testing proportional to the level of risk.
+- Determining the scope of testing in relation to the risk level.

-- Select the appropriate test technique(s) to mitigate each risk, based on the risk, the level of risk, and the relevant quality characteristic.
+- Selecting the appropriate test technique(s) to mitigate each risk based on the risk, risk level, and relevant quality attribute.

-The tester then designs, implements, and executes tests to mitigate the risks.
-This includes the totality of features, behaviors, quality characteristics, and attributes that affect customer, user, and stakeholder satisfaction.
+The tester designs, implements, and executes tests to mitigate risks.
+This includes the set of features, behaviors, quality characteristics, and attributes that impact customer, user, and stakeholder satisfaction.

-Throughout the project, the team should remain aware of additional information that may change the set of risks and/or the level of risk associated with known quality risks.
-Periodic adjustment of the quality risk analysis, which results in adjustments to the tests, should occur.
-Adjustments include identifying new risks, re-assessing the level of existing risks, and evaluating the effectiveness of risk mitigation activities.
+Throughout the project, the team should be alert to additional information that may change the set of risks and/or the level of risk associated with known quality risks.
+The quality risk analysis should be adjusted periodically, resulting in adjustments to testing.
+Adjustments include identifying new risks, reassessing the level of existing risks, and evaluating the effectiveness of risk mitigation measures.

-Quality risks can also be mitigated before test execution starts.
-For example, if problems with the user stories are found during risk identification, the project team can thoroughly review user stories as a mitigating strategy.
+Quality risks can also be mitigated before test execution begins.
+For example, if issues with user stories are identified during risk identification, the project team can thoroughly review the user stories to mitigate the risk.

 EstimatingTesting Effort Based on Content and Risk

-The estimators discuss the feature and ask questions of the product owner as needed.
-Aspects such as development and testing effort, the complexity of the story, and the scope of testing play a role in the estimation.
-Therefore, it is advisable to include the risk level of a backlog item, in addition to the priority specified by the product owner, before the planning poker session is initiated.
-When the feature has been fully discussed, each estimator privately selects one card to represent his or her estimate.
-All cards are then revealed at the same time.
-If all estimators selected the same value, that becomes the estimate.
-If not, the estimators discuss the differences in estimates after which the poker round is repeated until an agreement is reached, either by consensus or by applying rules (e.g., use the median, use the highest score) to limit the number of poker rounds.
-These discussions ensure a reliable estimate of the effort needed to complete product backlog items requested by the product owner and help improve the collective knowledge of what has to be done[Cohn04].
+Estimators discuss the feature and ask the product owner questions as needed.
+Aspects such as the development and testing effort, the complexity of the story, and the amount of testing play a role in the estimate.
+Therefore, it is advisable to consider the risk level of a backlog item in addition to the priority set by the product owner before the planning poker.
+When the feature has been fully discussed, each estimator privately selects a card to represent their estimate.
+All cards are then revealed simultaneously.
+If all estimators have chosen the same value, it is considered the estimate.
+If not, the estimators discuss the differences in the estimates, whereupon the poker round is repeated until an agreement is reached, either by consensus or by applying rules (e.g., using the median, using the highest score) to limit the number of poker rounds.
+These discussions ensure a reliable estimate of the effort required to complete the Product Backlog Items required by the Product Owner and help improve the collective knowledge of what needs to be done.